 This article is sponsored by Michigan Humane Society

-The Michigan Humane Society has veterinary care services at their locations in Westland, Rochester Hills, and Detroit.
-To learn more about the services they offer, and to make an appointment, visit their website at michiganhumane.org.
+The Michigan Humane Society has veterinary care services at their locations in Westland, Rochester Hills and Detroit.
+To make an appointment, and to learn about all other programs they offer, visit their website michiganhumane.org.